Nsomnia/ColdWarSubSim/README.md

 # ColdWarSubSim
 A indie game based on post WWII submarine simulation.
 Basically Silent Hunter 6, since UbiSoft no longer supports it, and there are no modern cold war subsims.
-Blender is used for model work and Unity is the game engine, code is mostly C# with some JavaScript.
+Blender is used for model work and Unreal Engine 4 is the game engine, code is mostly BluePrint with some C++.

 ## FOR ANYONE WANTING TO HELP
-_<b>CODERS NEEDED TO GET THIS PROJECT OFF THE GROUND C# OR JS</b>_
+_<b>CODERS NEEDED TO GET THIS PROJECT OFF THE GROUND C++/Blueprint WILL PAY FOR A UE4 SUBSCRIPTION AS LONG AS YOUR MAKING DECENT COMMITS TO THE GAME AND AND SPLIT OF ANY FUTURE PROFITS.
+Also looking for modellers/artists etc. feel free to email at info@blendertek.com</b>_
 <br>
 <br>
 Check out all the <b>reference</b> pictures and the <b>virtual tour</b> at http://www.ussnautilus.org/virtualTour/index.shtml# to see if anything looks like something you'd like to model.
 <br>
 <br>
 If your a programmer and this intrests you, contact me also.
-The project is currently back in development phase until I learn to code C# better.
+The project is currently in pre-alpha state until I can learn to code better, or find another coder.
 <br>
 <br>
 Then please <b>contact me at info@blendertek.com</b> to discuss more. <i>I don't commit changes to the models daily to the repo, so the .blends may up to a week behind.</i>

-## Current Status (Feb 17, 2015)
+## Current Status (Feb 26, 2015)
-- Decided to put this project from my "commerical status" to "hobby status" project assignment because I've realized that with such a small team, I'll never get what I'd liek done in a reasonable amount of time, and my coding skills are not as good as my modelling skills, so until I learn to code better, or volunteer C# or JavaScript coders contact me with interest, updates are going to be very very slow.
+- Moved from Unity to Unreal Engine 4.
+Work re-starts this weekend.
+Stay tuned.
+- Using UE4 Community Ocean and Weather project as a starting point. https://forums.unrealengine.com/showthread.php?42092-Community-Project-WIP-Weather-amp-Ocean-Water-Shader/page6
 - Finish modelling the attack and control compartment to a decent level so that a very early alpha can be released.
 - Looking for partners (see below)
 - Started UV unwrapping some simple objects and starting some simple DIFF texture maps.
 [Feb 11 2015]